elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 4. 1-3 continues until all replicas (or primaries in case of a multi-primary setup)  are updated.
 5. If it is a primary-replica configuration then the primary will be updated last.
 A new node will be added, the new node will be promoted to become the new primary, and the old primary will be removed.

 > Please be aware that the floating ip addresses assigned to the nodes may change.
-It's recommended to instead use the external DNS name found in the Overview tab of the UI.
+It is recommended to use the external DNS name found in the Overview tab of the UI instead.

 ### Upgrade now
 This option will start the upgrade now.